Cattle disease Mycoplasma bovis found in Waikato

 Biosecurity officials have said that the unauthorised movements of cattle had made containment difficult and led to the spread of the illness.

-The disease, which has already led to the culling of thousands of cows, had spread "beyond all expectation", biosecurity officials said.
+The disease, which has already led to the culling of thousands of cows, had spread "beyond all expectation" in just six days.

-Biosecurity New Zealand head Roger Smith last week told MPs at a briefing at Parliament last week that the number of farms under regulatory control for Mycoplasma bovis disease had jumped from 130 properties to 290 over the course of just six days.
+Biosecurity New Zealand head Roger Smith last week told MPs at a briefing at Parliament that the number of farms under regulatory control for Mycoplasma bovis disease had jumped from 130 properties to 290 over that period.